-It is inevitable that requirements will change during the specification and solution phases of a project and most requirements management processes have some type of mechanisms for embracing these changes.
-Typically a set of requirements will have been specified and groomed for the solution teams to implement; any subsequent changes are specified as Change Requests.
-Regardless of the rigor of the process being used inadvertent changes will occur and these need to be managed along with the Change Requests.
-Enterprise Architect is a sophisticated requirements management platform with a range of tools to assist the requirements manager.
-Change Requests can be managed in the Element Maintenance window which allows the requested change to be recorded and described, along with when and who requested it and who completed the change and when it was done.
-Inadvertent changes can be discovered and analyzed using a number of tool features including Auditing, Baselines and Version Control, these tools have some overlapping features and can be used in isolation or together.
-The built-in Security system will also assist in preventing inadvertent changes to models by allowing modelers to intentionally lock Packages and Elements in the model.
+It is inevitable that requirements will change during the specification and solution phases of a project, and most requirements management processes have some type of mechanisms for embracing these changes.
+Typically, a set of requirements will have been specified and groomed for the solution teams to implement; any subsequent changes are specified as Change Requests.
+Regardless of the rigor of the process being used, inadvertent changes will occur that need to be managed along with the Change Requests.
+Enterprise Architect is a sophisticated requirements management platform, with a range of tools to assist the requirements manager.
+Change Requests can be managed in the Element Maintenance window, which allows the requested change to be recorded and described, along with whoever requested it and when it was done and whoever completed the change.
+Inadvertent changes can be discovered and analyzed using a number of tool features, including Auditing, Baselines and Version Control; these tools have some overlapping features and can be used in isolation or together.
+The built-in Security system will also assist in preventing inadvertent changes to models, by allowing modelers to intentionally lock Packages and elements in the model.